Shehzad Shaikh: I Am A Very Unhealthy Person | Glamsham

-Shehzad portrays the role of Rahul Agrawal, an NRI in this family drama.

-Talking about the preparations that went into this character, Shehzad told IANS: “This role is about a 26-year-old boy, and so for the physical transformation I have dropped about 68 kgs which I had gained for the previous character in ‘Sindoor Ki Keemat’.
+Talking about the preparations that went into this character, Shehzad said: “This role is about a 26-year-old boy, and so for the physical transformation I have dropped about 68 kgs which I had gained for the previous character in ‘Sindoor Ki Keemat’.
 And I will drop four kgs more.”

 The actor further said that he has watched a lot of British shows to build upon the accent.
 “And I am completely a director’s actor.
 Whatever they want I am delivering it to them.”